 Why Projects Keep Getting Delayed - Even When Teams Work Hard

-When everything is urgent, nothing actually moves.
-And no amount of effort can compensate for broken flow.
+And no amount of hard work can compensate for broken flow.

 When delivery dates slip again and again, the usual story is that estimates were wrong or teams need to “try harder.”
 In most organizations we see, that story misses the point.
-The portfolio is overloaded, priorities compete, and the same critical people are pulled in every direction - so delays are a predictable outcome of the system, not a surprise.
+The portfolio is overloaded, priorities compete, and the same critical resources are pulled in every direction - so delays are a predictable outcome of the system, not a surprise.

 Systemic overload, not weak execution